Xdynix/PixivPixie/README.md

 }
 ```

-Then use command `pytest -m webtest` to run web tests.
+Then use command `pytest webtests` to run web tests.